CN3ves/5-/docs/index.md

 > *The success range, even though simple, is a fairly strange concept for many players and may take a while to get used to.* An alternative method can be derived by subtractin 5 to the result.
 Given that the success range from 5 to 5+modifier, rolling 2d6-5 will mean that the success range is now from 5-5 to 5-5+modifier, that is from 0 to the modifier.
 The result is converted to a *roll less than the modifier* type of system for positive modifiers or *roll equal to modifier* for negative modifiers.

-> **Modifiers**: So, what is that modifier that is used to calculate the success range?
-That modifier is the sum of all bonuses and penalties that apply to the skill being checked.
-The basic modifier is the level of the skill being called by the player so being more skilled at something means that there are more values resulting in a successful action.
-In addition, each situation is associated with a main attribute, which value is also applied as either a (+1) bonus or a penalty (-1) depending on the value of the conflict attribute of a character.
-Note that this implies that the same skill can have very different success rates depending on the situation.
+**Modifiers**: The modifier that defines the success range is the sum of all bonuses and penalties that apply to the skill being checked, including:

+<details><summary>The Skill level: The skill level is added as a bonus for the action.</summary>
+<i>A charatcer with a skill level 4 add a bonus of +4 to the modifier</i></details>

+<details><summary>The Attribute value: Each type of conflict reflects a situation that should be covered by one of the attributes.</summary>
+<i>Note that this implies that the same skill can have very different success rates depending on the situation.
 For example, a character with a sword skill of 3 and Combat attribute of 1 and Social attribute of -1 will have a modifier of 4 when trying to cut down a goblin, but only a modifier of 2 if showing off his sword skills to someone.
-This can be interpreted as the character being awkward handling his sword, but it still cuts when it hits a goblin!
-Situational bonuses and penalties may additionally be applied referring either to conditions affecting the character (hidden, poisoned) or to particularly easy or difficult situations.
-The character dodge skill level is 4, with combat attribute 0.
-If the character gets into a tavern brawl with drunk clients, then maybe it is easier to dodge and a +1 bonus is applied for a resulting modifier of 5.
-Likewise, dodging a goblin's sword is ok, but dodging a giant's sweeping club, is probably more difficult, providing a -1 penalty for a modifier of 3.
-The last factor to take into account is the strain penalties.
-As a conflict progresses, it is likely that the characters will accumulate physical or mental strain from their efforts, reducing their conflict capacity until they are not able to continue.
-For each strain penalty taken, the character gets a cumulative -1 to the conflict attribute.
+This can be interpreted as the character being awkward handling his sword, but it still cuts when it hits a goblin!</i></details>

+<details><summary>Situational: +1 bonuses and -1 penalties may be applied depending on conditions affecting the character or to particular action difficulties.</summary>
+<i>If the character gets into a tavern brawl with drunk clients, then maybe it is easier to dodge and a +1 bonus is applied.
+Likewise, dodging a goblin's sword is a normal effort, so no change is applied, but dodging a giant's sweeping club, is probably more difficult, providing a -1 penalty.</i></details>
-Two things of notice:
-1) Any skill with a negative modifier automatically fails because 5 is removed from the success range (but can still wield experience).
-This means that rolling a sum value of 2,3 or 4 is an automatic fail.
-2) It is also worth mentioning that equipment can also have an indirect effect on the modifier as it can change both the skill and attribute valuesIn summary, the success range is defined by:
-1) The lower bound 5
-2) The constant conflict attribute value (affected by rare equipment)
-3) The chose skill level (affected by common equipment)
-4) Effect and situational modifiers (called effects)
-5) The ever increased strain penalty

-success of 5 and 6 were weak successes (1/2x)
-success of 7-9 were regular successes (1x) success of 10-12 were critical successes (2x)

-**skill fatigue**
+<details>Fatigue: each time a skill is used and fails, a cummulative -1 fatigue penalty is added to the skill<summary></summary>
+<i>If a character uses the same skill continuously</i></details>

 **abilities**
 abilitiesa are attached to skills: